skip to main content

 • Different rules apply to consents within the coastal environment governed by the Hawke’s Bay Regional Coastal Environment Plan.

-Technical Information – River-based gravel extraction
+Technical Information – river-based gravel extraction

-River gravels supply a valuable resource that are used in multiple ways by the community.
+River gravels supply a valuable resource that is used in multiple ways by the community.
 When extracting gravel from rivers there is a risk of adverse effects on river channel integrity if it is not extracted sustainably.
 Sustainable access to gravel includes consideration of location, extraction methods, and reasonable volume.

-You will require a resource consent to extract large scale of sand, gravel or other material from the bed of any river or lake outside HBRC’s River Scheme Global Consent Area if the activity does not comply with terms, conditions and standards of either Rule 73 of the Regional Resource Management Plan OR Rule 55 of the Regional Environment Coastal Plan.
+You will require a resource consent to extract large scale of sand, gravel or other material from the bed of any river or lake outside the River Scheme Global Consent Area if the activity does not comply with terms, conditions and standards of either Rule 73 of the Regional Resource Management Plan OR Rule 55 of the Regional Environment Coastal Plan.

-Expert Help
+Expert help

 Land use consents to extract gravel can be a complex and tricky process.
-It is likely you will need to engage an engineer to assess effects of the proposed sediment abstraction on gravel allocation, bed stability, any existing structures nearby, flow of the watercourse, etc. You may need to engage other experts such as ecologists to assess what the impact of your activity is likely to be on the waterway (water quality and instream ecology) and birdlife.
+You may benefit from engaging an engineer to assess effects of the proposed abstraction on gravel allocation, bed stability, any existing structures nearby, flow of the watercourse, etc.

-Guidance Notes
+Guidance notes

 Please read the relevant guidance notes to assist you in filling out the application form -

-Application Forms & Deposit
+Application Forms & deposit

-Contact Us
+Contact us

 You can contact a Consents Advisor by telephoning +64 6 835 9200 or emailing us at consentadvisor@hbrc.govt.nz.
 We will be happy to answers any questions about the consenting process.